Armageddon (Guy Sebastian album)

-Armageddon was the sixth studio album by Australian singer-songwriter Guy Sebastian.
+Armageddon is the sixth studio album by Australian singer-songwriter Guy Sebastian.
 It was released in digital and CD format on 12 October 2012.
 A deluxe edition featuring a DVD of a concert from Sebastian's Armageddon Tour was also available.
 The album reached number one and triple platinum certification in Australia, and number 20 and platinum certification in New Zealand.

 Including his compilation album Twenty Ten, it was Sebastian's seventh of eleven top ten albums in Australia, and also his second of three number ones.
 It was the ninth highest selling album in Australia in 2012, the second highest selling album by an Australian act.

 Sebastian has received a number of accolades for the album and its songs.
 He was nominated for three 2012 ARIA Music Awards, Best Male Artist and Best Pop Release for "Battle Scars", and Song of the Year for "Don't Worry Be Happy".
 "Battle Scars" was nominated for an NAACP Image Award and won the R&B/Hip category in the 2013 International Songwriting Competition.
 "Get Along" was a final five nominee for the 2013 APRA Song of the Year Award and "Don't Worry Be Happy" was nominated for Pop Work of the Year.
 Sebastian won Best Pop Release for Armageddon at the 2013 ARIA Awards and Best Live Act for the Get Along Tour.
 He received three other nominations, including Album of the Year.